The Longest Yard (2005 film): Plot

 Paul Crewe is a former National Football League (NFL) quarterback who was accused of shaving points.
-Though it was never confirmed, he was placed on federal probation for five years.
+Though he was never convicted, he was placed on federal probation for five years.
 One night, dissatisfied with his life, he gets drunk during a party and goes joyriding through San Diego in his girlfriend Lena's Bentley, causing a high-speed police chase and car crash.
 His probation is revoked and he is sentenced to three years in prison.

 Instead of being imprisoned in California, he gets transferred to Texas, thanks to the influence and contacts of Warden Rudolph Hazen, an avid football fan.
-Wishing to boost his prison's reputation for future elections as State Governor, he uses threats and confinement in a hot box to coerce Crewe into helping the prison guards' football team, led by the sadistic Captain Knauer.
+Wishing to boost his prison's reputation for a potential future election as State Governor, he uses threats and confinement in a hot box to coerce Crewe into helping the prison guards' football team, led by the sadistic Captain Knauer.
 Crewe informs Hazen that what Hazen's team needs is a tune-up game to boost the guards' confidence, and is therefore coerced to form an inmate team to play against the guards.
 He does so with the help of a newfound friend, Caretaker.
-They start off with a poorly organized team, before being noticed by another prisoner, former college football star Nate Scarborough, who decides to help coach the team by gathering several intimidating inmates as a boost to the team's strength.
+They start off with a poorly organized team, before being noticed by another prisoner, former college football star and Heisman winner Nate Scarborough, who decides to help coach the team by gathering several high profile inmates as a boost to the team's strength.
 The team still lacks speed and coordination, particularly because the athletic black inmates led by Deacon Moss refuse to play over Crewe's past.
-After witnessing Crewe's temerity during a one-on-one basketball game against Moss, one of the black inmates Earl Megget decides to join the team as their running back.
-Later, after witnessing how Megget is intimidated by racial attacks by the guards, Deacon and his gang join the team, thus improving the team's overall quality.
+Crewe challenges Deacon to a basketball game but loses, however his resilience impresses inmate Earl Megget, who joins the team.
+Later, after witnessing Megget be the target of racial insults by the guards, Deacon and his gang join the team, thus improving the team's overall quality.

-Hazen and the guards hinder Crewe's team in several ways, such as flooding the field, but they overcome the obstacles and attempt to sabotage the guards.
+Hazen and the guards hinder Crewe's team in several ways, such as flooding the field, but they overcome the obstacles and attempt to sabotage the guards, including replacing Engelhardt's steroids with estrogen.
 Meanwhile, inmate Unger spies on the activities of the inmates and after being pressured by the guards, rigs Crewe's radio with an explosive.
 Caretaker unknowingly enters the cell to give a photo gift to Crewe but is killed when he tries to turn the dial on the radio.